 “Your Name,” the fifth film for director Matoko Shinkai, is about two high school students who suddenly begin to switch bodies.
 Based on a book Shinkai had completed a month before the film’s premiere in Japan, the simple concept breathes new life into an almost cliched genre of Japan’s animated film form.
-So far the film has made more than $328 million in the box office; making it the highest grossing anime movie worldwide since Hayao Miyazaki’s “Spirited Away.”
+According to Boxofficemojo.com, the film has made more than $353 million in total box office; making it the highest grossing anime movie worldwide since Hayao Miyazaki’s “Spirited Away.”

 What makes it work is how Shinkai handles the plot with a unique blend of supernatural events, romance, mystery and comedy.
 The beginning of the film sets up the initial mystery, then immediately supplements it with comedy as the audience realizes which body the boy occupies.
 This repeated scene, and the bubbly meddling the characters have with each other’s lives, helps clarify both personalities in the first act and keep to the childlike wonder that was initially advertised.

 By the middle of the film, the comedy dims and the suspense rises to keep you asking the ever present question: “Will they ever meet?”
 Unfortunately, the second act is also the film’s lower point as it strikes out rather far with the concept.
 The simple romantic mystery suddenly becomes convoluted in supernatural drama.
 Creating too many strings to hold on to, the beauty starts to fade as the viewer is prone to pull away from the original nuance.
 It’s not necessarily a bad act, but one less thread may have made the pace more even.